ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ## IfShowFileDialog

 Return or set whether to show open/save file dialog when saving images in the buffer or loading images from a local directory.

+**_Note:_** This does not affect the Android Service edition.
+The dialog will always show not matter what ```IfShowFileDialog``` is set to.

 **Syntax**